Ouertani95/Python_Argparse/README.md

 ## Autocompletion :

-if you don't get autocompletion using <TAB> after argument do the following steps :
+if you don't get autocompletion using **TAB** after an argument do the following steps :

 ```bash
 pip uninstall argcomplete